rockyalife/codebreak-game/README.md

 ## Good luck!

-We hope you have a great time playing Beer Grabber.
+We hope you have a great time playing Codebreak.
 Don't forget to avoid the wine bottles and keep an eye on your lives – and most importantly, grab as many beers as you can to rack up those points!